-The CALS websites use certain tools to capture and analyze web statistics.
+CALS websites use certain tools to capture and analyze web statistics.
 Information about these tools is listed below.
-If you have any questions about this information, please contact us at email@example.com.
+If you have any questions about this information, please contact email@example.com.

 The CALS website uses Google Analytics to capture and analyze web statistics.
 The information gathered is used to improve web services for site users.
 Google Analytics uses a browser cookie to gather and process data related to your browsing behavior on library websites.
-Data typically collected include network location, hostname, web pages requested, referring web page, browser used, screen resolution, and date and time.
+Data typically collected include network location, hostname, web pages requested, referring web page, browser used, screen resolution, date and time, and demographic information.
 No personal information is stored within cookies.
-If you choose, you may opt out by turning off cookies in your browser preferences.
-For more information on Google Analytics, visit www.google.com/analytics.
+If you choose, you may opt-out by turning off cookies in your browser preferences.
+Visit the Google Privacy Policies website for more information.

 Facebook (visitor action pixel)

 We use the “visitor action pixels” from Facebook Inc. (1 Hacker Way, Menlo Park, CA 94025, USA, or, if you are based in the EU, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”)) on our website.